paper-code-anon/top-k/README.md

 have been calculated by the algorithm.
 Algorithm 2 will return only epsilon_1 and epsilon_2 as the other tuple elements.
 These values are explained in detail in Section 3 of the paper.

+## Example
+The file general_top_k_workflow.py has been setup to apply the Top-k workflow to a sample dataset.
+This dataset can be retrieved here: https://www.kaggle.com/tomtillo/top-ranked-kaggle-user-activity-1-1000-ranks and needs the file USER_ACTIVITY.csv to be placed in the directory.
+Running this script will apply the algorithm to this dataset for varying input parameters, and save the results with some analytics.
+The input parameters can be modified and experimented with.

 ## γ Experimentation
 plot_new_gamma.py contains the code used to generate the γ comparisons used in Figure 7.
 Input privacy and algorithm parameters can be configured to experiment with the rate of violations of completeness across varying β values.